nate-maxwell/nate-maxwell.github.io/_posts/2019-07-24-ue-pixel-crunch.md

 end up with a pixel crunched UV.

 Here you can see in the first quadrant normal 0 to 1 UV values.
-If you were to mask x or y in this space, it would be a linear gradient from 0 to 1 representing all floating point values between.
+If you were to mask x or y in this space it would be a linear gradient from 0 to 1 representing all floating point values between.
 In quadrant two you can see that the UV space has been multiplied by 10, stretching it from 0 to 10, and stretching all floating point values between.
 If we remove the floating point values, in the